BetterMoneyLabs/chaincash/contracts/offchain/basis.md

 * Do a token-based variant of reserve contract (ErgoScript)
 * Do tracker service (Rust), which is collecting offchain notes and also tracking on-chain reserves, writing periodically commitments on chain, informing clients about state of notes / reserves (collateralization etc)
-* Do Celaut payment module, where peers can .
+* Do Celaut payment module, where peers can set credit limits and pay each other.
 Add support for agentic layer, so AI agents can buy computations over Celaut, then requests to other APIs as well.
+* Do showcase for agent-to-agent payments
 * Do a wallet for community trading (maybe in form of telegram bots? like one wallet bot for one community)
+* Do alternative for NOSTR zaps

+and so on

 ## References